mokshjain6174/memory-simulator/DesignDoc.md

 * **First Fit:**
     * *Logic:* Scans from the beginning and picks the **first** free block that is big enough.
-    * *Pros/Cons:* Very fast allocation, but tends to leave "splinters" (small gaps) at the beginning of memory.
 * **Best Fit:**
     * *Logic:* Scans the **entire** list to find the **smallest** free block that fits the request perfectly (or closely).
-    * *Pros/Cons:* Minimizes wasted space by saving large holes for later, but is slower because it searches the whole list.
 * **Worst Fit:**
     * *Logic:* Deliberately picks the **largest** available free block.
-    * *Pros/Cons:* Ensures the leftover gap is large enough to be potentially useful, but quickly consumes big contiguous blocks.

 ### 3.2 Buddy System Design
 The Buddy System is designed to minimize external fragmentation and allow fast merging (coalescing).